towolf/towolf.github.com/docs/PsychHardware/iViewXToolbox/tcp_udp_ip/tcpip/tcpip.markdown

-tcpip\_write      Sends an array of bytes to connection. popmail\_demo     Demo program that read mail from pop mail server. webserver\_demo   Matlab as a little webserver, does matlab calculations. tcpipmex.c       C\-source for the mex file that is core of this toolbox. tcpipmex         m\-file that will compile the .c\-file to mex for your platform. tcpipmex.dll     mex file \(.dll file\) for Windows 95/98, Windows NT tcpipmex.mexlx   mex file for Intel Linux matlab 5.x tcpipmex.mexglx  mex file for Intel Linux matlab 6.x
+tcpip\_write      Sends an array of bytes to connection. popmail\_demo     Demo program that read mail from pop mail server. webserver\_demo   Matlab as a little webserver, does matlab calculations. tcpipmex.c       C-source for the mex file that is core of this toolbox. tcpipmex         m-file that will compile the .c-file to mex for your platform. tcpipmex.dll     mex file \(.dll file\) for Windows 95/98, Windows NT tcpipmex.mexlx   mex file for Intel Linux matlab 5.x tcpipmex.mexglx  mex file for Intel Linux matlab 6.x